oriPeisah-123IE/NBA-3-Point-Revolution/README.md

 The modern heatmap reveals a massive shift in how the 3-pointer is utilized across the league:
 * Volume: A continuous, bright yellow "Ring of Fire" has formed along the arc, showing that 3-point shooting has transitioned from a specialty to a league-wide requirement.
 * Increased Range: The heat in 2022-23 extends significantly further back from the line, visualizing how players are now comfortably taking shots from several feet behind the arc (The "Curry Effect").
-* Positional Evolution: The increased density at the top of the key and the wings highlights that all five positions, including big men, are now integrated into the perimeter offense.

 ## Final Research- Correlations & Prediction
 #### This Final Research is built upon a comprehensive database of NBA team statistics, covering every franchise's performance from the 2000-01 season through the 2023-24 season.
 The dataset includes critical metrics such as Win Percentages (W/L%), 3-Point Attempts (3PA), 3-Point Percentage (3P%), and overall field goal distributions.